danuw/pico-w-plasma2040/README.md

 You have 2 options for now.

+> Note: you will want to make sure you rename the script you interested in to `main.py`.

 ## Open 1 - manual setup

 In this scenario, connect to the codepen above (according to your screen size), select the boxes to light up, and copy paste that list into the `onLeds` array [here](https://github.com/danuw/pico-w-plasma2040/blob/main/hanukia.py#L10).